dataliterate/designtools-hackday-visual-creator/README.md

-# Designtools Hackday: Extensions for Sketch App
+# Designtools Hackday: Plugins for Sketch App

 ## What
 With this first edition of the event, we want to explore the potential of Sketch App Extensions.
 April 8-9th 2016 in Hamburg, Germany.

 ## Why
 As designers, the tools we use do shape us and our work.
 Thus we need to shape our tools and workflows.
-We're leaving yesterday's design software monoliths behind and explore the bright future of complementary design tools.
+We’re leaving yesterday’s design software monoliths behind and explore the bright future of complementary design tools.
 This is the Era of the Design Toolchain.

 ## How
 Within two days, we will discuss, conceive, develop, hack and iterate.
-And in between, we'll have great food and coffee.
-We'll do all this in a comfy design studio environment.
+And in between, we’ll have great food and coffee.
+We’ll do all this in a comfy design studio environment.

 ## Who
-No matter if you're a designer, a programmer, an API architect or a _product guy_, you're more than welcome to join us.
-We can't wait to hear about your ideas and meet you eventually.
+No matter if you’re a designer, a programmer, an API architect or a _product guy_, you’re more than welcome to join us.
+We can’t wait to hear about your ideas and meet you eventually.

 ## Date
 Friday, April 8th + Saturday, April 9th 2016